vsch/flexmark-java/flexmark-test-util/src/main/resources/ast_spec.md

 A [list](@) is a sequence of one or more list items [of the same type].
-The list items may be separated by single [blank lines], but two blank lines end all containing lists.
+The list items may be separated by any number of blank lines.

 Two list items are [of the same type](@) if they begin with a [list marker] of the same type.